Frank Lloyd Wright and His Forgotten Larkin Building

 “Nobody cared,” University of Buffalo’s Jack Quinan says simply.
 “It was a time when people didn’t place a value on those things.
 There wasn’t much of a preservation movement in the United States at that time.”

-19 Responses to “Frank Lloyd Wright and His Forgotten Larkin Building”
+29 comments on “Frank Lloyd Wright and His Forgotten Larkin Building

 The photo of the workers at their desks on the floor of the atrium reminds me strongly of photos I have seen of workers at the old Federal Pension Bureau (now the National Building Museum) in D.C.
 To wit: http://www.gao.gov/about/history/articles/images/greathall_flag.jpg